|

 accept elevation to the Order before an elevation ceremony is planned.

-that the Monarchs arrange a private opportunity to issue the invitation,
+recommends that the Monarchs arrange a private opportunity to issue the

-and permit the Candidate time to reflect before responding.
-Companions
+invitation, and permit the Candidate time to reflect before responding.

-of the Order customarily accompany the Monarchs when the invitation is
+Companions of the Order customarily accompany the Monarchs when the

-extended, and encourage the Monarchs to communicate with the Order's Secretary
+invitation is extended, and encourage the Monarchs to communicate with

-to coordinate a mutually convenient time.
-(June 2005)
+the Order's Secretary to coordinate a mutually convenient time.
+(June

-to the Order, so that the Order may be notified and arrangements made
+elevation to the Order, so that the Order may be notified and

-the Secretary will inform the succeeding Monarchs of the recommendation
+recommendation, the Secretary will inform the succeeding Monarchs of

 The Order recognizes that not everyone will agree to every candidate's